-are manufactured by Master Spas, one of the world's leading spa manufacturers.
+Down East Spas are manufactured by Master Spas, one of the world's leading spa manufacturers.
+MasterSpaParts.com

-Master SpaParts.com
+Master Spas reserves the right to change specifications or features without notice.

-The manufacturer reserves the right to change specifications or features without notice.
-As a manufacturer of spas and related products we stand behind every product we produce pursuant to those representations which are stated in our written limited warranty.
-Your dealer is an independent business person or company and not an employee or agent of the manufacturer.
-We cannot and do not accept any responsibility or liability for any other representations, statements or contracts made by any dealer beyond the provisions of our written limited warranty.
+Master Spas is a manufacturer of spas and related products and we stand behind every product we produce pursuant to those representations which are stated in our written limited warranty. your dealer is an independent business person or company and not an employee or agent of Master Spas, Inc. We cannot and do not accept any responsibility or liability for any other representations, statements or contracts made by any dealer beyond the provisions of our written limited warranty.

-Rev 11/10
+POP09OWNMAN Rev. 11/11